-The scientists also refine the definitions for the HZ for the purpose of more useful statistical diagnostics.
+The scientists also refined the definitions for the HZ for the purpose of more useful statistical diagnostics.
 They define four overlapping subgroups: candidates in the conservatively defined zone with a radius less than 2 Earth-radii; those in the larger, optimistic zone with this radius; those in the conservative zone with any radius; and those in the optimistic zone with any radius.
 The current catalog statistics for these four groups are 20, 29, 63, and 104 respectively.
-They note that these subgroups are useful when conducting specific followup studies; for example, searches for exomoons in the HZ is best done on the fourth group and its giant exoplanets.
+They note that these subgroups are useful when conducting specific follow-up studies; for example, searches for exomoons in the HZ are best done on the fourth group and its giant exoplanets.